The emergent Big Bang scenario: Reconstruction

 The previous section has exhibited a model depicted in Fig.~\ref{fig:LinG4} with two emergent {\em mirror universes} connected by a Euclidean region.
 The reconstruction approach allows to illustrate the variety of solutions that can in principle exist in the theory.
 To that purpose we assume that the spatial geometry~(\ref{e.spacegeo}) behaves as

 which has the property that $h\sim k z$ at large $\vert z\vert$ so that $H_{\rm E}(z)\rightarrow \pm k$.
-Then, two kinds of configurations can be constructed depending on the clock field profile, either {\em mirror universes}, as already obtained, or {\em pocket universes} embedded in a Euclidean sea, a simple choice being
+Then, two kinds of configurations can be constructed depending on the clock-field profile, either {\em mirror universes}, as already obtained, or {\em pocket universes} embedded in a Euclidean sea, a simple choice being

-with $\Delta\psi<\psi_0$ and $\psi_0>0$ to ensure that $\psi$ does not cross 0, as imposed by the analysis of \S~\ref{subsec2.2}.
+with $\Delta\psi<\psi_0$ and $\psi_0>0$ to ensure that $\psi$ does not cross 0, as imposed by the analysis of Sec.~\ref{subsec2.2}.
 Figure~\ref{fig:solution} illustrates these two classes of models and Fig.~\ref{fig:model} depicts the reconstructed free functions $\lbrace {\cal K}(X_{\rm E}), G_4(X_{\rm E})\rbrace$ that depend on the two integration constants $(J_0,C_0)$ assuming, as discussed above, that $C_1=0$.
 To finish, we give the emergent cosmologies, that is $R(t)$ and $H(t)$ in Fig.~\ref{fig:cosmo}.

 This demonstrates that there exist solutions of the two families.
 Concerning the {\em mirror universes}, the expansion starts from a finite value of the scale factor at $t=0$ on $\Sigma_0$ and expands indefinitely while converging to a de Sitter behavior.
 Interestingly, due to the variation of $\psi$ close to $\Sigma_0$, the universe has a primordial phase prior to its de Sitter phase.
-This can eventually have cosmological signatures the study of which is beyond the scope of this letter.
+This can eventually have cosmological signatures the study of which is beyond the scope of this paper.
 Concerning the {\em pocket universes}, it has a finite lifetime since there is a boundary $\Sigma_0$ in the future.
 Since $\psi$ has no time to settle to constant value, the scale factor never behaves as de Sitter but enjoys a mild bounce.